aims of crop improvement

 Evolution to another region or area where it can adapt.

-Crops targeted through the various aims of crop improvement with desired qualities are identified in their centres of origin and then procure& such crops are then introduced into the breeder’s country for testing and multiplication in order to improve the varieties of crops that can be found in that country
+Crops targeted through the various aims of crop improvement with desired qualities are identified in their centres of origin and then procured & such crops are then introduced into the breeder’s country for testing and multiplication in order to improve the varieties of crops that can be found in that country

 Advantages of Introduction to aims of crop improvement

-(i) it helps in bringing new varieties of crops to a new area.
+(i) It helps in bringing new varieties of crops to a new area.

 (ii) crop improvement may enhance greater productivity.

-(i) crop improvement may also perform better if there is better soil condition in the new area.
+(i) Crop improvement may also perform better if there is better soil condition in the new area.

 (v) Absence of pests and diseases under